LawrenceGow/GW2BuildLibrary/README.md

 1. Download latest .zip archive from [here](https://github.com/LawrenceGow/GW2BuildLibrary/releases).
 2. Place the downloaded archive where you wish to install.
 3. Unzip the archive.
-4. Ensure both GW2BuildLibrary.exe and the README file are in the same folder.
 5. Done!

 ## General Usage